Why Tobacco Industry Giants Backed Raising The Minimum Age Of Purchase

 For decades, major tobacco companies have fought against raising the age limit to buy their products from 18 to 21.
 But recently, some cigarette and e-cigarette giants have started lobbying for the minimum age to rise.

-"Raising the purchase age to 21 reduces underage access," a radio ad from e-cigarette giant JUUL declared.
-"That's why JUUL Labs supports making 21 plus the law nationwide."
+"Raising the purchase age to 21 reduces underage access," a radio ad from e-cigarette giant Juul declared.
+"That's why Juul Labs supports making 21+ the law nationwide."

 Last week, President Trump signed a congressional spending bill that includes a new federal regulation raising the age of purchase.

 But health advocates are not wholeheartedly celebrating the change.
-They worry it may help the companies stave off further sweeping regulations of their industry, and wonder how stringently it will be enforced.
+They worry it may help the companies stave off further sweeping regulations of their industry and wonder how stringently it will be enforced.

 Rob Crane, a physician at Ohio State University, has been campaigning to raise the minimum age for more than two decades through his group Tobacco 21.